brainhack-school2020/ADHDsubtypes_project/README.md

 ## Project definition

 This project will aim to investigate the prediction potential of subtypes of ADHD between different types of measurements, those being behavioral measures, self-reporting measures and electrophysiological (EEG) data.
 More specifically, Principal components analysis (PCA) will be applied in order to achieve dimension reduction and k-nearest neighbor clustering will be used to predict the DSM ADHD subtypes according to each data type.
 An investigation of the predictive capacity of our 3 data types will be made, as well as observations about the potential prediction of gender using our dataset.
 For eeg data, an supplementary investigation will be conducted to compare prediction potential of ADHD subtypes according to electrode pools (paired according to brain regions) for brain oscillations of interest (measuring sepctral power).

-As well as learning all the tools and analysis that are listed at the bottom of this README, one of our goals was to create notebooks that are easy to use, and that can be easily understood and modified by people with little coding experience.
-In order to do this, we included very specific and detailed instructions and comments in our notebooks, educating the viewer on the code, the functions, the plots, and the results.

 ## Data